chopshop-166/SignInWebApp/README.md

-# ChopshopSignin
+# SignInWebApp

-A tool to track your team's hours during the season, using barcodes or QR codes that can be quickly scanned as team members come and go.
+A tool to track your team's hours during the season, using QR codes that can be quickly scanned as team members come and go.

 It runs on a server using Docker or Python+Flask.